-(1) Management guarantees the full-time academic employee a position upon return from family/medical, temporary disability, and government service leaves.
-Furthermore, management guarantees the employee a position upon return from other leaves without pay if, prior to granting the leave, this fact is established in writing by the College President.

-(2) For leaves other than those specified in Item 5.20(a)(1) above, management guarantees the full-time academic employee that they will be reinstated at the end of the leave period if an opening exists for which they are qualified.

-(3) A leave without pay is limited to a maximum of one (1) academic year.
-Management may grant an extension of the leave.

-(4) A full-time academic employee on leave without pay may retain College fringe benefits by paying applicable contributions in full.
+- (1) Management guarantees the full-time academic employee a position upon return from family/medical, temporary disability, and government service leaves.
+Furthermore, management guarantees the employee a position upon return from other leaves without pay if, prior to granting the leave, this fact is established in writing by the College President. - (2) For leaves other than those specified in Item 5.20(a)(1) above, management guarantees the full-time academic employee that they will be reinstated at the end of the leave period if an opening exists for which they are qualified. - (3) A leave without pay is limited to a maximum of one (1) academic year.
+Management may grant an extension of the leave. - (4) A full-time academic employee on leave without pay may retain College fringe benefits by paying applicable contributions in full.

 (b) Application for Leave Without Pay - Written applications are presented to the appropriate dean after consultation with the appropriate Chair or dean or management supervisor.
-For corrections academic employees, the application is presented to the Corrections Education Director.
 Applications are presented as early as possible, but not less than sixty (60) working days prior to the effective date of the intended leave.

-Applicants will receive notification of the President's decision within 15 working days.
+Applicants will receive notification of the President's decision within fifteen (15) working days.
 When necessary, management will consider special applications on a shorter term than indicated above.